How to Wear a Chore Coat, Men’s Styling Guide

 - Straight, boxy fit: Chore coats have a slightly boxy shape because of their workwear design.
 They don’t hug the body

-Chore coats are originally made from sturdy fabrics like cotton canvas (also called cotton duck) or denim.
+Chore coats are originally made from sturdy fabrics like twill or canvas.

 Why?